 Complete 3 sets of 30 repetitions (15 each foot), allowing a short rest between each set.

-b) Sitting in a chair: keeping the toes on the floor raise and lower your heels.
+keeping the toes on the floor raise and lower your heels.
 Do this with alternate feet or both together.

 Complete 3 sets of 30 repetitions, allowing a short rest between each set.

-c) Sitting on the floor: put your legs out straight.
+Put your legs out straight.
 You will need a belt, towel or exercise band.

 Put the belt, towel or band around your foot and gently pull backwards until you feel a stretch in your calf muscle.
 Hold the position for 10 seconds, then let the ankle and foot relax.
 Repeat on the other foot.

-Repeat on each foot x 10
+Then, repeat on each foot x 10

 Do the exercises as quick or as slowly as you feel comfortable with and repeat the exercises 2/3 times a day.